 Emojis are often misinterpreted or there is a difference of opinion as to what each emoji means.
 The interpretation of what an Emoji means is important in circumstances where the exchange is being used as evidence in court proceedings.

 The use of social media posts as evidence is increasing rapidly.
-Family law matters frequently see social media posts such as: Facebook, email exchanges, Instagram posts etc. and being used in court in support of various arguments, from evidencing relationships through to evidencing inappropriate behavior.
+Family law matters frequently see social media posts such as: Facebook, email exchanges, Instagram posts etc. and being used in court in support of various arguments, from evidencing relationships through to evidencing inappropriate behaviour.

 With the increased use of social media evidence comes the issue of interpretation of the evidence provided to the court.
 The article outlined a few examples of where court matters were focused on the dispute of what a particular emoji meant.
 For example, the article outlined a case in which a party had allegedly sent sexually explicit texts to a former employee.
 The debate arose when a text message was shown to the court and the parties argued about what was meant by the emoji.
 The former employee sent a “red kiss lips” emoji in response to the allegedly explicit text message received from her former boss.
 One party suggested that it was an acceptance of the advance while the other argued it was an attempt at shutting down the conversation.
 It was up to the solicitors in the matter to build a case surrounding how the emoji should be interpreted.